holoviz/panel/doc/how_to/custom_components/index.md

 # Build Custom Components

-Extend Panel with custom components.
+These How-to pages provide solutions for common tasks related to extending Panel with custom components.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2